Picking Flowers That Bloom All Year For Your Garden

 The flowers are very fragrant; you will notice hummingbirds and butterflies attracted to your garden more frequently.
 Creeping phlox only grows two to six inches tall and between 12 to 20 inches wide.
 You can find varieties from pale purple, white, red, and multi-colored.
 They begin to blossom in early spring and leave their beautiful evergreen foliage all year.

 If your goal is to have a garden that has flowers and blossoms all year round, you need a wide selection of flowers.
-There are little options for flowers that bloom all year because most cannot withstand the heat of summer and the frost.
+There are little options for flowers that bloom all year because most cannot withstand the heat of summer, the frost and watering plan.
 The best solution for a gardener is to include varieties for every season, along with attractive foliage.
 Doing so creates a garden that changes its appearance each season and will have something to look at each season.
 Even if you live in a cold region, you can find lovely plants to grow all year.